Serving the emotional needs of children, adolescents and their families

 - join gangs to find companions, community and a sense of safety.

 Sometimes babies, children, and adolescents do not respond to their parents’ efforts to help them.

 Such behaviors and feelings often interfere with a young person’s sense of well-being and capacity for emotional, social and intellectual development.
+Additionally, these behaviors can make it difficulty to parent effectively without resentment.
 If these problems do not resolve with time and support from parents, teachers, or friends, professional assistance can be effective.